Exploring Wrong Sign Scenarios in the Yukawa-Aligned 2HDM: WS Yukawa Couplings in 2HDMs

 The scaling factor $\kappa_f$ in Eq.~(\ref{eq:yuk-mass-basis}) parameterizes the deviation in the Yukawa couplings from the SM values.
 Similarly, we can define $\kappa_V^{} = \sin(\beta-\alpha)$ for the weak bosons.
 Current measurements restrict $\kappa$ values close to unity.
 From Eq.~(\ref{eq:kappa}), we see that $\kappa_f$ stays close to the SM values when $\sba\simeq 1$ with $|\zeta_f\cos(\beta-\alpha)| \ll 1$, which is called the RS scenario.
 It is also possible to have $\kappa_f = -1$ when

 which is approximately expressed as $\zeta_f \sim -2/\cba$ for $\sba \simeq 1$.
-We call the limit defined in Eq.~(\ref{eq:ws_limit}) as the WS limit for the Yukawa coupling.
-In the following, we discuss the parameter space which can give rise to the approximate WS limit, and study relevant constraints on such a parameter space.
+We call the limit defined in Eq.~(\ref{eq:ws_limit}) as the WS limit for the Yukawa coupling \footnote{Notice here that by substituting $\zeta_f = -\tan\beta$ in Eq.~(\ref{eq:ws_limit}) we obtain the WS limit $\sin(\beta+\alpha)=1$~\cite{Ferreira:2014naa} for the $\mathbb{Z}_2$ symmetric case.} In the following, we discuss the parameter space which can give rise to the approximate WS limit, and study relevant constraints on such a parameter space.